-So in the shiniest iteration of the game yet, developer Capcom chose the name Monster Hunter World to convey a new scope and souped up online play to build interest in a series that has been building a cult following in recent years on portable devices.
+So in the shiniest iteration of the game yet, developer Capcom chose the name Monster Hunter World to convey a new scope in its levels and souped up online play to build interest in a series that has been building a cult following in recent years on portable devices.

 Perhaps a more fitting title for the game may be Monster Hunter Village.
 For the latest game at its best feels a strangely more intimate experience based around a cycle of hunt and capture missions required to build a solid safety net of finance, armour, food and tools.
 All this is done while seeking assistance from a trusted community around you when things get tough and lending a helping hand in return.
 What could be more human than that?

-The title works on the very human impulse of hunting and gathering, albeit it with livestock replaced with dinosaurs, gigantic creatures.
+The title works on the very human impulse of hunting and gathering, albeit it with livestock replaced with dinosaurs and other gigantic creatures.

 It is these creatures that create the central challenge and conflict in the title, with battles potentially feeling like epic sagas, or harrowing ordeals, depending on how well a player has prepared, or the number of fellow hunters joining in.

-After initial encounters with a large beast that previously humbled the player, part of the game’s appeal is in capturing or maiming said creature in order to fashion nifty hats, swords, poles or an array of other items from its hide.
+After initial encounters with a large beast that previously humbled the player, part of the game’s appeal is in capturing or maiming said creature in a matter of minutes in order to fashion nifty hats, swords, poles or an array of other items from its hide.

-Yet for what is an ostensibly simple premise, the Monster Hunter series can become somewhat convoluted – the inclusion of online gaming seem to make it doubly so.
+Yet for what is an ostensibly simple premise, the Monster Hunter series can become somewhat convoluted – the inclusion of online gaming seems to make it doubly so.

 Whether included out of design choice, cultural differences in western and Japanese approaches to programming, or a lack of development time, overcoming the esoteric nature of Monster Hunter seems to be a key appeal of the franchise.